I wrote an article about staining wood some time ago. But here I’d like to show you how to make your projects even more

 Most of the pallets used for projects have been around for some time, so already have some character.
 The same goes for used furniture.
 But what if you want to use new pallets/wood?
 What about wooden but dull furniture?
 How to distress wood to make it look aged like barn wood for example?

-I’ve found some interesting articles on how to distress wood and make it look old or weathered.
-Of course, you can find more online.
-People are experimenting all the time with different techniques to achieve the desired results.
-I’ve picked the ones I really liked, and I hope you’d like them too.
+I’ve found many interesting articles on how to distress wood and make it look old or weathered.
+People are experimenting all the time with different techniques to achieve a distressed look.
+I’ve picked the ones I really liked or used myself, and I hope you’d like them too.

 Why distress wood/furniture?

 In short.
-Because it’s fun.
-And because the results are amazing.
-Another good reason is that upcycling used pallets/furniture is great for the environment.
+Because it’s fun, and because the results can be amazing.
+Another good reason is that upcycling used pallets/furniture or other reclaimed wood is great for the environment.
 You turn some unwanted, unloved items into something exciting and even artsy, I’d say.

 You’re creating something different/unique that will fit your home/decor perfectly.
 No more compromises.
 Yay!
-You can make the aged farmhouse table you always wanted :)
+You can make that aged, barn wood style farmhouse table you always wanted :)

 And the last thing is that you’re saving money.
-Handmade pieces are expensive.
-This way, you’ll get what you want, using the materials you want for a fraction of the price.
+Handmade wood pieces are expensive.
+This way, you’ll have what you want, using the materials you want for a fraction of the price.

 How does wood age?

-One of the ways of distressing wood is aging it artificially.
-You can have a fantastic aged barn-like look in hours instead of weeks, months, or even years.
+One of the ways to distress wood is aging it artificially.
+You can have a fantastic aged barn wood-like look in hours instead of weeks, months, or even years.

 But how does it work exactly?

-In nature, the weather(water, sun, earth, wind) affects wood looks and structure.
-When there is no access to the air (like underwater or underground), the wood is aging anaerobically.
+The weather(water, sun, earth, wind) affects wood looks and structure.
+When there is no air (like underwater or underground), the wood is aging anaerobically.
 In most cases, this affects looks as well as the structure of wood.

 On the surface, with access to air and sun, we talk about aging aerobically.
 The UV light causes photodegradation.
 This affects the color but not the strength or structure.
 And the wind and rain cause oxidation – the more tannins wood has, the darker it becomes over time.